diffusionstudio/ffmpeg-js/README.md

 - Webassembly is limited to 2GB
 - Difficult to handle in unit tests, it's probably best if you mock the FFmpeg class and leave the testing to us (which is also good practice).
-- There is no hardware accileration available, making video encoding/decoding rather slow.
+- There is no hardware acceleration available, making video encoding/decoding rather slow.

 ## ⚙️ Configurations